Disdjj/open_o1/README.md

     ],
     "concepts_definitions": [
-      "A decimal number is a fraction where the denominator is a power of ten", "The place value system determines the value of each digit based on its position"“位值系统根据每个数字的位置确定其值” ],
+      "A decimal number is a fraction where the denominator is a power of ten", "The place value system determines the value of each digit based on its position" ],
     "careful_points": [
       "Ensure that both numbers are compared with the same number of decimal places",